Llandrindod railway station: History

+The station was known as Llandrindod Wells between 1867 and May 1980 (when it reverted back to its current name).'
+Additionally, between December 1968 and May 1969, it had the suffix "Halt" added.

 The line through the station was singled as an economy measure in the 1960s, although a passing loop was left a short distance to the north, near the town's level crossing.
 However, the loop was relocated to the station in 1986 by British Rail as part of the signalling modernisation scheme that centralised control at Pantyffynnon.
 The level crossing was converted to train-crew operation at the same time, whilst the signal box was closed.
 The redundant no. 2 signal box was relocated to the station in 1990 after closure and was restored to working order as a museum.
 It stands on the southbound platform and opens to the public at certain times.

 The passing-loop point machines were replaced on 22 August 2010, as part of a £5 million Network Rail modernisation scheme to renew the points at all five loops on the route.

+On 28 August 2024, a train derailed at low speed at the station.

 Facilities

-The station has a part-time staffed ticket office; this is sited within the main building on the southbound platform.
+The station has a ticket office sited within the main building on the southbound platform.
+It is reported to have an independently run ticket office.
 When the ticket office is closed, tickets may be purchased on the train.
 There is a waiting room within the buildings on the northbound side and canopies provide a covered waiting area on the southbound side.
 Digital display screens, customer help points and timetable poster boards are provided on both platforms, which are linked by an accessible ramped footbridge.
 A pay phone and post box are also provided.

+Passenger volume

+The station is the busiest intermediate station on the Heart of Wales Line.